danielvarga/transformer-as-swarm/README.md

 - **Key**: The point where the boid projects its message.
 - **Value**: The content of the message, an instruction on which direction to move.

-- Each boid processes all the messages it receives from its field of vision, and acts accordingly.
+Each boid processes all the messages it receives from its field of vision, and acts accordingly.

 The analogy only considers single-head attention, but it is easy to extend it to multi-head attention.
 A more fundamental issue with the analogy is that in traditional swarm simulations, behavior does not depend on the timestep.
-This motivated us to consider the **recurrent** transformers above, as the missing link between transformers and swarms.
+This motivated us to consider the **recurrent** transformers above, as the missing link between transformers and swarm simulations.

+# Back to the toy model

+We now circle back to presenting our toy model.
+It is defined by a single-head transformer block that is recurrently applied 10 times.
+It does not employ positional encoding, layer normalization and dropout.
+To facilitate smooth incremental movement, output is scaled by a factor of 0.1 before the residual is added to the token embedding.
+(Embedding is boid position, residual is boid speed.)

+The behavior is fully determined by four vector fields.
+For the above model solving binary classification of MNIST 5 and 6 digits, the vector fields look like this:

+Without the assumption of recurrence (timestep independence), such a model can achieve 96% accuracy in 3D latent space, and 99.0% accuracy in 100D latent space, without employing layer normalization and dropout.